-If you would like to advice from NUS on this issue, please email [email protected].
+If you would like advice from NUS on this issue, please email [email protected].

 NUS UK has published a statement in solidarity with migrants, racialised and Muslim communities that have been targeted by far-right violence in the last week.